fastvideo/gpu-camera-sample/README.md

 You also can download precompiled libs from <a href="https://drive.google.com/file/d/1losPpCK75zuvkJHWGz5gICDbJz_4eD9R/view?usp=sharing" target="_blank">here</a>

-* Open src\GPUCameraSample.pro in Qt Creator.
+* Open src/GPUCameraSample.pro in Qt Creator.
 * By default the application will be built with no camera support.
 The only option is camera simulator which is working with PGM files.
 To enable XIMEA camera support, open common_defs.pri and uncomment line DEFINES += SUPPORT_XIMEA.
 * Build the project.
 * Binaries will be placed into <Project root>/GPUCameraSample_x64 folder.